-We hereby consent to the incorporation by reference in this Registration Statement on Form S-3 of our report dated March 20, 2009 relating to the financial statements and financial statement schedule, which appears in NeuroMetrix, Inc's Annual Report on Form 10-K for the year ended December 31, 2008.
+We hereby consent to the incorporation by reference in this Amendment No. 1 to Registration Statement on Form S-3 of our report dated March 20, 2009 relating to the financial statements and financial statement schedule, which appears in NeuroMetrix, Inc's Annual Report on Form 10-K for the year ended December 31, 2008.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.